onikolaiev/ado.core/docs/Get-ADOWorkItemTag.md

 ```

 ## DESCRIPTION
-Calls Azure DevOps Work Item Tracking REST API (Tags - Get) to return a tag by its id (GUID) or name.
+Wraps Tags - Get endpoint to fetch tag by id or name.

 ## EXAMPLES